 - (a) The State shall, not later than 270 days after the end of each fiscal year, provide to the MSRB an Annual Report that is consistent with the requirements of Section 4 of this Disclosure Certificate.
 The Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 of this Disclosure Certificate; provided that the audited financial statements of the State may be submitted separately from the balance of the Annual Report. - (b) If the State is unable to provide to the MSRB an Annual Report by the date required in subsection (a), the State shall send a notice to the MSRB in substantially the form attached as Exhibit A. - SECTION 4.
 Content of Annual Reports.
-The State's Annual Report shall contain or include by reference the following:
+The State's Annual Report shall contain or incorporate by reference the following: - (a) to the extent not included in the financial statements described in (b) below, the financial information and operating data for the preceding fiscal year of the type included in the information appearing in the

-- (a) to the extent not included in the financial statements described in (b) below, the financial information and operating data for the preceding fiscal year of the type included in the information appearing in the Final Official Statement under the headings Information Concerning the Funding of Federal-Aid Highways with respect to the subsections Federal Reimbursement received by the State on p.
-26 and Rescissions on p.
-29, and State Participation in the Federal-Aid Highway Program with respect to the subsection Funding History on p.
-30; provided, however, that references to the Final Official Statement for the Bonds as a means of identifying such financial information and operating data shall not prevent the State from reorganizing such material in subsequent official statements or annual information reports; and - (b) the most recently available audited financial statements of the State, prepared in accordance with generally accepted accounting principles, with separately stated information pertaining to the State's Federal Highway Grant Anticipation Bond Trust Fund as defined in RSA 228-A.
+Final Official Statement under the headings Information Concerning the Funding of Federal-Aid Highways with respect to the subsection - Rescissions on p.
+24, and State Participation in the Federal-Aid Highway Program with respect to the subsections - Funding History on pp. 25-26 and - Federal Reimbursement received by the State on p.
+26; provided, however, that references to the Final Official Statement for the Bonds as a means of identifying such financial information and operating data shall not prevent the State from reorganizing such material in subsequent official statements or annual information reports; and

+(b) the most recently available audited financial statements of the State, prepared in accordance with generally accepted accounting principles, with separately stated information pertaining to the State's Federal Highway Grant Anticipation Bond Trust Fund as defined in RSA 228-A.